Yoeri-z/pocketbase_helpers/README.md

 Contains static methods for building queries (mainly used internally, but also available).

-Also allows two hooks to be registered, a creation hook and an update hook, allowing you to modify the json/map directly.
+Also allows two hooks to be registered, a creation hook and an update hook, allowing you to modify the json/map directly before it is sent to the server

 ```dart
 void registerHooks() {